mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_non_blocking.md

 In this case, process 0 has some information to send to process 1.
 But both are working on very different things and, as such, take different time to finish their computations.
 Process 0 is ready to send its data first, but since process 1 has not finished its own computations, process 0 has to wait for process 1 to be ready before getting back to its own work.
 Process 1 finishes treating the data really quickly and now waits for process 0 to finish for getting new data.
 This way of sending messages is possible in MPI and called **non-blocking** communications.

-Now this is an ideal case where process 0 could be informed that process 1 is available for discussion as soon as it is.
-Unfortunately in computer science terms, it would mean you have an additional process running in the background and monitoring the availability of both processes, which is not very efficient.

-Instead, you can see non-blocking communications as a way to prepare everything for the communication, and once in a while, both process check their availability to do a transfer.
+What is happening in MPI is a bit different.
+Non-blocking communications always require to be initialised and completed.
+What that means is that now, we will call a send and a receive commands to initialise the communication.
+Then, instead of waiting to complete the send (or the receive), the process will continue working, and will check once in a while to see if the communication is completed.
 This might be a bit obscure so let's work an example together.
 First in pseudo-code and then in C++.
 Let's imagine that process 0 has first to work for 3 seconds, then for 6.
 At the same time, process 1 has to work for 5 seconds, then for 3.
 They must synchronise some time in the middle, and at the end.

 ## Blocking version